moeinrezai/moeinrezai/README.md

 ## 👋 Hi there

-I write backend code that doesn't make you cringe six months later.
+I've been building backend systems for about 4 years now – mostly with Python, Django, and FastAPI.

-Python is my main tool.
-I've worked with Django, DRF, FastAPI, PostgreSQL, Redis, and Docker – but more importantly, I've learned how to keep things **simple, secure, and maintainable** even when requirements change mid‑sprint.
+My goal is simple: write code that works, stays secure, and doesn't make you cringe six months later.
+I've dealt with messy product databases, slow APIs, tricky permission systems, and async jobs that needed to be reliable.

 I don't claim to know everything.
 When I hit a wall, I dig until I understand the problem, then I fix it properly.
 No band‑aids.